andreasabel/inCode/entry/automatic-propagation-of-uncertainty-with-ad.md

 ```

 So, it looks like the mathematical model of uncertainty propagation
-matched up well with the “actual” results we gain from monte carlo
+matched up well with the “actual” results we gain from Monte Carlo
 simulations!
 The only one of our examples that was significantly wrong
 was the $\operatorname{log}(x^y)$ example, which heavily underestimated
 the uncertainty by about a factor of 20.
 But, remember, the model was